Sharp detection of low-dimensional structure in probability measures via dimensional logarithmic Sobolev inequalities: Abstract

 \section{Abstract}

-{ Identifying low-dimensional structure in high-dimensional probability measures is an essential pre-processing step for efficient sampling.
-We introduce a method for identifying and approximating a target measure $\pi$ as a perturbation of a given reference measure $\mu$ along a few significant directions of $\R^{d}$.
-The reference measure can be a Gaussian or a nonlinear transformation of a Gaussian, as commonly arising in generative modeling.
-Our method extends prior work on minimizing majorizations of the Kullback--Leibler divergence to identify optimal approximations within this class of measures.
-Our main contribution unveils a connection between the \emph{dimensional} logarithmic Sobolev inequality (LSI) and approximations with this ansatz.
-Specifically, when the target and reference are both Gaussian, we show that minimizing the dimensional LSI is equivalent to minimizing the KL divergence restricted to this ansatz.
-For general non-Gaussian measures, the dimensional LSI produces majorants that uniformly improve on previous majorants for gradient-based dimension reduction.
-We further demonstrate the applicability of this analysis to the squared Hellinger distance, where analogous reasoning shows that the dimensional Poincar\'e inequality offers improved bounds. }
+Identifying low-dimensional structure in high-dimensional probability measures is an essential pre-processing step for efficient sampling.
+To identify this structure, we approximate the target measure as a perturbation of an arbitrary reference measure along a few directions in $\R^{d}$.
+These directions are determined by minimizing an upper bound on the Kullback–Leibler (KL) divergence between the target and its approximation.
+Our contribution improves upon previous works by leveraging \emph{dimensional} logarithmic Sobolev inequalities (LSI) to refine the bound on the KL divergence.
+These inequalities lead to a uniformly tighter bound on the KL divergence, thereby enhancing the identification of the most significant perturbation directions.
+In particular, when the target and reference are both Gaussian, minimizing the resulting bound is equivalent to minimizing the KL divergence.
+We further demonstrate the applicability of this analysis to the squared Hellinger distance, where analogous reasoning shows that the \emph{dimensional} Poincar\'e inequality offers improved bounds.

 \keywords{Bayesian inference, dimensional logarithmic Sobolev inequality, dimensional Poincar\'e inequality, feature detection, gradient-based dimension reduction, reaction coordinates.}